VermontDepartmentOfHealth/covid-bot/README.md

+﻿---
+layout: default
+title: VT Covid Bot Docs
+---

-﻿# COVID FAQ & ChatBot
+# COVID FAQ & ChatBot

 The Vermont Department of Health has a knowledge base that is published via a chatbot and faq page in response to the COVID-19 pandemic